joncursi/cheddur-whitepaper/whitepaper.md

 [CPM](https://en.wikipedia.org/wiki/Cost_per_impression) and
 [CPA](https://en.wikipedia.org/wiki/Cost_per_action) model).
 All
 page upgrades and advertisements will be funded using US dollars or
-\text{\sout{U}} tokens, and a (currently undecided) percentage of platform profits may be burned each quarter by the Cheddur team to further reduce the circulating supply of the CHDR currency and help offset inflation.
+\text{\sout{U}} tokens.
+Each quarter, a (currently undecided) percentage of platform profits may be used to "burn" (forcibly remove from circulation) CHDR tokens to help offset the inflation.

 Page upgrades will include the ability for crypto companies to remove competitor ads from their page and to add a custom Call to Action button on web and mobile.